software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 > If you don't see the "Issues" tab in the repository, follow [this guide](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/disabling-issues) to enable the issues.
 In our case the "Issues" checkbox should be checked.

-Let's add the following labels by clicking the "New label" button:
+So that we can separate the user story issues from other issues, let's add a "user story" label by clicking the "New label" button.

-- "user story" label indicates that the issue is a _user story_
-- "task" label indicates that the issue is a _task_

 Then, let's create a label _for each user story_ so that we can better organize the tasks.
 Create a label with a _short description_ (_not_ the full user story description) for each user story.
 For example "add quiz" and "list quizzes" for the first two user stories.

 {: .important-title }

-> Exercise 8
+> Exercise 7
 >
-> Create the "user story" and "task" labels and a label _for each user story_ as described above.
+> Create the "user story" label and a label _for each user story_ as described above.
 Come up with a _short description_ for each user story for the labels, such as "add quiz".

 Next, we need to specify the Sprint the issue is related to.
 We can use Sprint-specific [milestones](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones) to group the issues based on a Sprint.
 Let's create a milestone for the first Sprint.
 First, click the "Issues" tab to open the issues page.
 Then, click the "Milestones" button next to the "Labels" button.
 On the Milestones page, click the "Create a new Milestone" button.
 Set the milestone title as "Sprint 1".
 You can also specify a due date and a description if you want.
 Finally, click the "Create milestone" button to create the milestone.

 {: .important-title }

-> Exercise 9
+> Exercise 8
 >
 > Create the "Sprint 1" milestone.

 Now that we have the labels and a milestone, let's create an issue for each user story.
 Click the "Issues" tab and click the green "New issue" button on the right.
 Set the issue title as "{{site.sprint_1_user_story_1}}".
 With the description we can provide additional details if we can't fit everything in the title.
 On the right, click "Labels" and choose labels "user story" and "add quiz", which indicate that this issue is related to a certain user story.
-Then, click "Projects" and choose "Product Backlog".
-This will add the issue to the Product Backlog project.
-To specify the Sprint the issue is related to, click "Milestone" and choose "Sprint 1".
+Then, click "Projects" and choose the "Backlog" project.
+This will add the issue to the Backlog project.
+To specify the issue's Sprint, click "Milestone" and choose "Sprint 1".
 Finally, click the "Submit a new issue" button to create the issue.

 {: .note }

 > You can easily find the issues related to certain user story by opening the "Issues" tab and choosing the user story label from the "Label" dropdown menu.

-Let's open the "Projects" tab and open the Sprint Backlog project.
+Let's open the "Projects" tab and open the Backlog project.
 We should see that the issue we created is now in the project.
 We can move the issue to a column by dragging the issue card.
 This will change the status of the issue.
-Let's move the issue we created to the "In Sprint" column, which indicates that this user story is in the current Sprint.
+Let's move the issue we created to the "Sprint Backlog" column, which indicates that this user story is in the current Sprint.

 By default we can't see the labels or the milestone on the issue cards.
 We can click on the arrow button next to "View 1" below the project name and click "Fields" under "Configuration".
 There, check "Labels" and "Milestone".
 Finally, click the green "Save" button to save the configuration.

 {: .important-title }

-> Exercise 10
+> Exercise 9
 >
 > Create an issue for each _user story_.
 Add the "user story" label and the user story's label for each issue.
 Set the milestone as "Sprint 1".
-Add the issues to the Product Backlog project and move them to the "In Sprint" column.
-Make sure that the user stories are _prioritized_ (the "P" of DEEP).
-That is, they are listed in the project in the order that the Product Owner described in the Sprint Planning.
+Add the issues to the Backlog project and move them to the "Sprint Backlog" column.

 {: .important-title }

-> Exercise 11
+> Exercise 10
 >
 > Create an issue for each task of the first user story, "{{site.sprint_1_user_story_1}}".
 You can use the tasks suggested in the [Sprint 1 planning](#%EF%B8%8F-sprint-1-planning) section, or plan your own tasks.
+>
-Add the "task" label and the user story's label for the issues.
+> Add the user story's label for the issues.
 Set the milestone as "Sprint 1".
-Add the issues to the Sprint Backlog project.
+Add the issues to the Backlog project's "Sprint Backlog" column.

 {: .important-title }

-> Exercise 12
+> Exercise 11
 >
 > Create an issue for each task of the second user story, "{{site.sprint_1_user_story_2}}".
 You can use the tasks suggested in the [Sprint 1 planning](#%EF%B8%8F-sprint-1-planning) section, or plan your own tasks.
+>
-Add the "task" label and the user story's label for the issues.
+> Add the user story's label for the issues.
 Set the milestone as "Sprint 1".
-Add the issues to the Sprint Backlog project.
+Add the issues to the Backlog project's "Sprint Backlog" column.

 {: .important-title }

-> Exercise 13
+> Exercise 12
 >
 > Plan the tasks for the third user story, "{{site.sprint_1_user_story_3}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
-Take a look at the exercise 19 for some implementation tips and to get an idea what the implementation could look like.
+Take a look at the exercise 18 for some implementation tips and to get an idea what the implementation could look like.
 >
 > Create an issue for each task.
-Add the "task" label and the user story's label for the issues.
+Add the user story's label for the issues.
 Set the milestone as "Sprint 1".
-Add the issues to the Sprint Backlog project.
+Add the issues to the Backlog project's "Sprint Backlog" column.

 {: .important-title }

-> Exercise 14
+> Exercise 13
 >
 > Plan the tasks for the fourth user story, "{{site.sprint_1_user_story_4}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
-Take a look at the exercise 20 for some implementation tips and to get an idea what the implementation could look like.
+Take a look at the exercise 19 for some implementation tips and to get an idea what the implementation could look like.
 >
 > Create an issue for each task.
-Add the "task" label and the user story's label for the issues.
+Add the user story's label for the issues.
 Set the milestone as "Sprint 1".
-Add the issues to the Sprint Backlog project.
+Add the issues to the Backlog project's "Sprint Backlog" column.

 {: .important-title }

-> Exercise 15
+> Exercise 14
 >
 > Plan the tasks for the fifth user story, "{{site.sprint_1_user_story_5}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
-Take a look at the exercise 21 for some implementation tips and to get an idea what the implementation could look like.
+Take a look at the exercise 20 for some implementation tips and to get an idea what the implementation could look like.
 >
 > Create an issue for each task.
-Add the "task" label and the user story's label for the issues.
+Add the user story's label for the issues.
 Set the milestone as "Sprint 1".
-Add the issues to the Sprint Backlog project.
+Add the issues to the Backlog project's "Sprint Backlog" column.

 {: .important-title }

-> Exercise 16
+> Exercise 15
 >
 > Discuss how you will divide the workload (the tasks) of the Sprint among the team members.
 For example, each team member could be responsible for the tasks of a single user story.
-Then, add an _assignee_ for each task related issue.
+Then, add an _assignee_ for each issue.
 This can be done by opening the issue and clicking "Assignees" on the right.
 Then, choose your GitHub account from the dropdown menu.
-Issue can also have more than one assignee if multiple team members work on the same task together.
+Issue can also have more than one assignee if multiple team members work on the same issue together.

 {: .note }